Saif-Shines/javascript/README.md

-## The repository of Hard parts of JS
+## My playground of JS
+this repository contains JS code that i would write over some course of time.